KatePaulauskas/Project-one/README.md

                     ```
             the Issue 6 got resolved.

-      - Issue 7.
-Possible misuse of 'aria-label'.
+      - __Issue 7__ Possible misuse of 'aria-label'.
                     ```
                         <div id="kinsale-image-section" aria-label="An aerial view of Kinsale">
                     ```

       - Correction: Replace the 'div' element with 'section' to ensure proper use of aria-label for accessability purpose.
                     ```
                         <section id="kinsale-image-section" aria-label="An aerial view of Kinsale">
                     ```